fnf-org/TicketBooth/README.md

   * Install Postgres 9.1.3; you can check this by running `psql --version`

   * Create a database user for the Cloudwatch Rails application to use when connecting to Postgres.
-Connect as the `postgres` admin user using the `psql` utility, and then run:
+Connect as the `postgres` (or whatever user has admin privileges) user using the `psql` utility, and then run:
     `CREATE ROLE app WITH CREATEDB LOGIN PASSWORD 'dev_password';` The `app` and `dev_password` are up to you.

   * Copy the `config/database.yml.example` file to `config/database.yml`, and
-    edit the `username` and `password` fields to match the user/password you chose in the previous step.
+    edit the `username` and `password` fields to match the user/password you chose in the previous step (you can use the defaults if you want).

   * Create the databases using the information you defined in `config/database.yml` by running `rake db:create:all`

   * Fill the database with tables by running the database migrations:
-    `rake db:migrate`.
+    `rake db:migrate db:test:prepare` (the `db:test:prepare` is necessary
+    only if you want to run the tests)

 You should now be all set.
 Try spinning up a local development server by
 running:

-    rails server
+    bundle exec rails server

 This should run an all-in-one server that you can access from your browser at `http://localhost:3000`.
 It will also automatically load any changes